systox1124/AOP-helpFinder/README.md

 The new version 2.0 proposes:
 1. A new module to identify event-event linkage,
-2. A classification system (Confidence Score) to prioritize the relationships supporting the weight of evidence,
+2. A classification system (Confidence Score) to prioritize the relationships in order to support the weight of evidence,
 3. New visualization options for easier interpretation of the results,
-4. Interactive tables to be forwarded to the Pubmed page of articles hosting links for better data curation.
+4. Interactive tables to be forwarded to the PubMed page of articles hosting links for better data curation.

 For more information please read :
 * Jaylet, T., Coustillet, T., Jornod, F., Margaritte-Jeannin, P., Audouze, K. (2023) AOP-helpFinder 2.0: integration of an event-event searches module.
 Environment international. https://doi.org/10.1016/j.envint.2023.108017